vacp2p/rfc-index/waku/standards/core/64/network.md

 In other words, an application defines a payload used in the various [10/WAKU2](../10/waku2.md) protocols.
 Any participant in an application SHOULD make use of an underlying node in order to communicate on the network.
 Applications SHOULD make use of an [autosharding](#autosharding) API to allow the underlying node to automatically select the target shard on the Waku Network.
 See the section on [autosharding](#autosharding) for more.

 ## RLN rate-limiting

-The [17/WAKU2-RLN-RELAY](../17/rln-relay.md) network uses [32/RLN-V1](../../../../vac/32/rln-v1.md) proofs
+The [17/WAKU2-RLN-RELAY](../17/rln-relay.md) protocol uses [32/RLN-V1](../../../../vac/32/rln-v1.md) proofs
 to ensure that a pre-agreed rate limit is not exceeded by any publisher.
-While the network is under capacity, individual relayers MAY choose to freely route messages without RLN proofs up to a discretionary bandwidth limit after which messages without proofs MUST be discarded.
+While the network is under capacity, individual relayers MAY choose to freely route messages without RLN proofs up to a discretionary bandwidth limit, after which messages without proofs MUST be discarded by relay nodes.
-This bandwidth limit SHOULD be enforced using [bandwidth validation mechanism](#free-bandwidth-exceeded) separate from RLN rate-limiting.
+This bandwidth limit SHOULD be enforced using a [bandwidth validation mechanism](#free-bandwidth-exceeded) separate from a RLN rate-limiting.
 This implies that quality of service and reliability is significantly lower for messages without proofs and at times of high network utilization these messages may not be relayed at all.